zauberzeug/nicegui/README.md

 The whole content of [https://nicegui.io](https://nicegui.io) is [implemented with NiceGUI itself](https://github.com/zauberzeug/nicegui/blob/main/main.py).

 You may also have a look at our [in-depth examples](https://github.com/zauberzeug/nicegui/tree/main/examples) of what you can do with NiceGUI.
+In our wiki we have a list of great [NiceGUI projects from the community](https://github.com/zauberzeug/nicegui/wiki#community-projects), a section with [Tutorials](https://github.com/zauberzeug/nicegui/wiki#tutorials), a growing list of [FAQs](https://github.com/zauberzeug/nicegui/wiki/FAQs) and [some strategies for using ChatGPT / LLMs to get help about NiceGUI](https://github.com/zauberzeug/nicegui/wiki#chatgpt).

 ## Why?